efeelize/eng/kaiyan/shopping/online_shopping.md

 ## 6)democratize /dɪˈmɑkrəˌtaɪz/ [v.使大众化]
 > 1)we heard this word a lot since the dawn of the internet.
 Because the internet has really been a democratizing force in society.before it is the regular person had no voice to share with the world, but now because the Internet like any regular average Joe can make their voice heard through social media.and enforce that social media but other like industries like like the music industry

 > 2)for example, before if you wanted to be a superstar, there really weren't that many roads to go down, You had to kind of get the agent, you had to get the manager, you had to go to the big record label.
-But now you could just sit at home and just kind of,make your own songs.
+But now you could just sit at home and just kind of,make your own songs.that's what this is doing for shopping as well if I have an idea for a brand, I don't need to pay all that overhead, I can just start an online store.

-## 7)perks 特别待遇 & exclusives 独家特卖
+## 7)perks [n.特别待遇]
+> I think about perks as being something that's related to your job.like perks and benefits.

-## 8)pamper /ˈpæmpər/ 纵容，呵护
+## 8)to be pampered /ˈpæmpər/ [v.纵容，呵护]
+> it means give sb a special treatment.

+## 9)exclusives [n.独家特卖]
+> Whereas exclusive is a deal or an offer, something that you buy or purchase.so this probably came originally from exclusive deals.But again we're lazy, so we just don't say the word deal here and just say exclusive, we're gonna give you this special deal, the special offer.

 # 4.product
 ## 1)gadgets /gæ,dʒets/ [n.小型、新颖的电子产品]